 Interested in Gantt charts?
 Want to know how they work?

-A Gantt chart may sound foreign, but it’s information your business works with every day.
-A Gantt chart simply represents information in a comprehensive way.
+A Gantt Chart visually represents information in a comprehensive way.
+A Gantt chart may sound foreign but it includes information your business works with every day.
 It visually summarizes:

 - Activity overlaps

 Imagine compiling all of this effortlessly and with little work.
 That’s what the best Gantt chart software does on your behalf.
 Can you afford to waste time by not using it?

 Gantt charts have been around since the late 1800’s in paper format and were named after Henry Gantt.
 Advances in technology mean you don’t have to redraw these charts by hand anymore.

 Software—such as the ones reviewed below—represents your project’s detail on a bar chart.
 The software helps you keep track of a project.
 You can insert changes in activities to see how they influence the overall plan.

 Let’s look at a few of the best Gantt chart software available so you can see which one is best for your team.

 Workzone has been a significant player in the project management world since 2002 and integrates intuitive Gantt Chart software into all of its project views.
 Known in the market as the “just right” solution for most teams, Workzone is less complicated than big tools like MS Project, but more powerful than the lightweight, free tools.